dotrungkien/clarity-composable-token/README.md

 ## Test

-- Checkout [test-client](test/composable-token-client.test.ts) for more information about the client of composable token, which wrap all contract functions here, thus we can easily to call query or invoke transaction.
+- Checkout [test-client](test/composable-token-client.test.ts) for more information about the client of the composable token, which wrapping all contract functions here, thus we can easily call query or invoke transaction.

-- Checkout [test-cases](test/composable-token.test.ts) for more information about test cases of composable token.
+- Checkout [test-cases](test/composable-token.test.ts) for more information about test cases of the composable token.

 ## License